younise/demo/resume.md

 ## PROFESSIONAL EXPERIENCE

-### Staff II Solutions Architect
+### Senior Staff Solutions Architect, Product Engineering

-Cloud Infrastructure Business Group, Engineering<br/>
 VMware Inc.<br/>
 Remote - Home Office<br/>
+Auguest 2022 – Present (Senior Staff Architect-level)<br/>
-November 2016 – Present
+November 2017 – Auguest 2022 (Staff II Architect-level)<br/>

 - Co-author and architect of the detailed designs and prescriptive implementation guidance published as the VMware Validated Designs and VMware Validated Solutions enabling adoption of private and hybrid cloud solutions.
 - Develops infrastructure-as-code examples using Terraform and PowerShell to accelerate the time-to-deploy for solutions.
+- Maintainer of the Terraform provider for VMware vSphere.
 - Identifies opportunities to address gaps in integration, user experience, and feature capabilities for VMware cloud products.
 - Creates enablement in multiple mediums, including technical presentations, blog articles, demo videos, and conceptual graphics.
 - Collaborates with Information Experience technical writers to ensure the highest quality documentation and experience.